 About ALICE RAP: The project and results

-ALICE RAP (Addiction and Lifestyles in Contemporary Europe - Reframing Addictions Project) is a five year European research project, co-financed by the European Commission that brings together around 200 scientists from more than 25 countries and 29 different disciplines.
-It aims to strengthen scientific evidence to inform the public and political dialogue and to stimulate a broad and productive debate on current and alternative approaches to addictions.
+ALICE RAP (Addiction and Lifestyles in Contemporary Europe - Reframing Addictions Project) was a five year European research project (2011-2016), co-financed by the European Commission that brought together around 200 scientists from more than 25 countries and 29 different disciplines.
+It aimed to strengthen scientific evidence to inform the public and political dialogue and to stimulate a broad and productive debate on current and alternative approaches to addictions.

 ALICE RAP Science Findings